main banner

 This airman's name is confirmed as being aboard the aircraft from his own testimony later in life.
 Laurence E Dennis

-Laurence was born in 1928, the son of Laurence Sr. and Alice (Harrison) Dennis.
+Laurence was born in 1918 in Illinois, the son of Laurence Sr. and Alice (Harrison) Dennis.
 He graduated from Farmington Community High School in the class of 1936.

 Laurence Dennis on